Sandia Coral Bells

 - Is Sandia Coral Bells good for the Colorado Front Range?

-- Yes.
-Sandia Coral Bells is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Sandia Coral Bells is a well-suited perennial for Colorado's Front Range.

 - How big does Sandia Coral Bells get?